Storage defines where the data are stored. How to store these data and how to retrieve them.

 The storage of data implementation is:

 - Open: Anyone should be able to access the data (though it can be encrypted)

-- Decentralized: The database is trustless, we don’t have to refer to a third party to trust data
+- Decentralized: The database is trustless; we don’t have to refer to a third party to trust the data

 We use Ethereum to store IPFS hashes.
 The hashes are stored as event logs of a specific smart contract to stay at a minimal cost.

 The Ethereum smart contracts are also used to enforce the fee cost of storing a block to Request.
-The user will store the size of the file being stored in addition to the hash.
-A fee, related to this hash, will be paid in Ether when storing the hash.
+The user will store the file's size in addition to the hash.
+A fee related to this hash will be paid in Ether when storing the hash.